jacmoe/jacmoe.github.io/content/posts/emacs-my-hotel-california-of-creative-writing.md

 ### Ignore tags {#ignore-tags}

 The `:ignore:` tag instructs Org-mode to export the contents of a heading section, but not the heading itself.
-That’s useful when we organize your outline/document in chapters and scenes, but don’t want the exported text to be partioned with scene headings.
+That’s useful when we organize your outline/document in chapters and scenes, but don’t want the exported text to be partitioned with scene headings.
 Having the text partitioned using headings allows us to rearrange those sections of the document—promoting, demoting, moving up and down—and we wouldn’t be able to do that if the text was not organized in an outline.
-Or, put another way: the `:ignore:` tag allows us to keep the outline to ouselves.
+Or, put another way: the `:ignore:` tag allows us to keep the outline to ourselves.

 ### Tables {#tables}